 Thank you for your interest in working with The Hive Catering Co.!
 We are looking forward to having you on our team.
 To ensure a standard of service and compliance with local and state laws which which apply to our business, we ask the you carefully read the following training items and adhere to them at all times.

 The Hive Catering Co.
-(Hive) is a family business owned by Chef Joseph Hunt and Ashley Baldwin.
+(Hive) is owned by Chef Joseph Hunt and Ashley Baldwin.
 Joe has been cooking and managing kitchens for restaurants and banquets for over 20 years.
 Ashley has a background in marketing, event planning, and business operations.
 Joe’s brothers, Aaron and Josh, also have extensive food service experience and often work with us on events.
 Our goal to have fun but also remain professional.
 Because we are a small business it is critical for the future of our business to put in our best effort for every event.

 All of our team members should have a current food handler’s permit and OLCC serving permit and adhere to food and alcohol safety procedures at all times.
 Don’t forget to carefully read the Alcohol Service Catering Procedures below.

 Wear all black unless otherwise specified.
 Please avoid black jeans, as they tend to fade and look more gray.
 Wear comfortable shoes that are non-slip.
 You are welcome to wear long or short-sleeved shirts - please wear tops that would be considered a blouse or button-up.
 No T-shirts.
 Please do not wear tops that show excessive cleavage or large tattoos.
 Please use your best judgement based on the client, type of event, and venue (indoor/outdoor).

 What to Expect